Phi Beta Kappa eligibility

 Candidates shall have demonstrated, by successful work in high school or college, or in the two together, a knowledge of a second or non-native language at least minimally appropriate for a liberal education.
 In no case shall this mean less than the completion of the intermediate college level in a second, or non-native language, or its equivalent.**

 Consideration for PBK membership at Elon University will require students to meet one of the following foreign language stipulations:

-- The student must have credit for a 2020 level (or 222 level in the old numbering system) foreign language course or have placed beyond 222.
+- The student must have credit for a 2020 level (or 222 level in the old numbering system) foreign language course or have placed beyond 2020 (or 222).

 - The student must have completed course work in a language for a fall or spring semester abroad in a country in which that same language is a primary mode of communication AND either 1) have prior credit for a 2010 level (or 221) foreign language course in the same language, or 2) placed into 2020 (or 222) in the same language before the semester abroad.

 The candidate’s undergraduate record shall include at least one course in college-level mathematics, logic, or statistics, with content appropriate to a liberal arts and sciences curriculum.
 The course should introduce the student to mathematical ideas, abstract thinking, proofs, and the axiomatic method.